lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \hspace{0.5cm} [Extension 3: The dispensary nurse selects the Deny option, and hits the Enter key] \par
     8. The route gets sent to the server. \par
     9. The server saves the route to a log file. \par
-    10. The server receives a notification from a car that it is ready to receive an route. \par
-    11. The server sends the oldest received route to the car. \par
-    12. The car receives the route and performs its pathfinding calculations \par
-    13. The cars' green LED lights up \par
-    14. The UI on the screen clears. \par
+    10. The UI on the screen clears. \par
-    15. A message saying "The route has been succesfully made" is printed on the screen. \par
+    11. A message saying "The route has been succesfully made" is printed on the screen. \par
-    16. Wait 5 seconds \par
+    12. Wait 5 seconds \par
-    17. The UI closes \par
+    13. The UI closes \par
     \\
     \hline
     \textbf{Extensions/Exceptions:} &